soif/EspBuddy/README.md

 # Esp Buddy

+Tired of typing very long commands to upload your custom firmwares?
+Bored to manually uplooad your EspEasy in two step for 1MB devices?
+Want to batch upload new firmwares to all your devices via OTA in one command?

-This script allows to easely upload firmwares to remote (ESP8266 based) devices using Wifi (Over The Air) or Serial.
+This script allows to easely upload firmwares to remote (ESP8266 based) devices using Wifi (Over The Air) or Serial in one short command.
 It also gather various tools command to be used in batch mode.

-_This is typically a **WORK IN PROGRESS :-) !!!**_

 ## Features